 However, both males and females do many low cooing and trilling when they see their favorite human approaching.
 Some owners find the Quail song to be soothing and sweet.

 In general, the quail is a much quieter bird to keep than a duck or goose, for example.

-These tiny eggs are gorgeous and come in a variety of colors based on which breed you decide to keep.
-However, the majority of quail eggs are a cream-colored base with dappled specks and flecks of red and brown strewn about.
+These tiny eggs are gorgeous and come in various colors based on which breed you decide to keep.

 While the eggs may be small, think of all the fun things you can do with them!